Skip to main content

 Northern Ireland motorists caught speeding face a range of consequences including fines and penalty points.

-Today, with the help of motor experts Stephen Savage and Shannon Doyle from CRASH Services, we’re looking at some commonly asked questions about speeding in Northern Ireland.
+Today, we’re looking at some commonly asked questions about speeding in Northern Ireland.

 How is excessive speed detected in Northern Ireland?